Scro11z/scro11z.github.io/_posts/2025-12-03-EJPT_GUIDE.md

 ### Know Your Shit (And Your Gaps)

 Everybody learns different.
 Some people watch videos.
-Some read.
-I **Jump into the flames till i get it**.
+Some read. **I Jump into the flames till i get it**.
 You gotta figure out how *you* learn.

-But here’s the truth: **if you can’t move around Linux in terminal, stop.
+But here’s the truth: **if you can’t move around Linux in the terminal, stop.
 Go learn that first.** No shame.
 I started with **Hackersploit** their [Linux Essentials](https://hackersploit.org/linux-essentials-for-hackers/) course? *Chef’s kiss*.
 Still use stuff from it.

 ---